Hiyab123/hiyab123.github.io/README.md

 ## How to view

-You can clone this repo and open `index.html` in your browser, or check it live at [your live link here].
+You can clone this repo and open `index.html` in your browser, or check it live at (https://hiyab123.netlify.app).

 ## License